theme-next/hexo-theme-next/docs/MATH.md

 If you use Katex to render Math Equations, you need to use **only one of those renderer**: [hexo-renderer-markdown-it-plus](https://github.com/CHENXCHEN/hexo-renderer-markdown-it-plus) or [hexo-renderer-markdown-it](https://github.com/hexojs/hexo-renderer-markdown-it).

-Firstly, you need to uninstall the original renderer `hexo-renderer-marked`, and **install one of them above**.
+Firstly, you need to uninstall the original renderer `hexo-renderer-marked`, and **install one of selected above**.

 ```sh
 npm un hexo-renderer-marked --save